ehwest/mdn_qms/PD/PD_0001_T1PAL_PRODUCT_REQUIREMENTS.md

 This document conveys the general requirements of the T1Pal service product.
 T1Pal is a service that is provided by executing software applications that run on compute servers operated by
 Medical Data Networks, LLC.
-Consumers apply for a monthly subscription-based access to the server complex to receive the benefits of the service.
+To use the software, consumers must apply for a monthly subscription-based access to the server complex to receive the benefits of the service.
 Subscribers access the service by using any of the following devices:
 + iPhone cell phone with an interent data service plan